 6. Educate effectively

-Providing education as a requirement for employees, such as cultural competency training is a great place to start.
+Providing education as a requirement for employees, such as cultural competency training, is a great place to start.
 Vetted training with qualified instructors is key to minimizing implicit bias.

 Example: Include required education as part of new hire onboarding and orientation.
 Additional courses can also be included and scheduled for follow-up training as needed.

-Example Topics for Training on DEI
+Example Topics for Training on DEI in Healthcare

 As part of an ongoing training plan, healthcare leaders should consider incorporating DEI education for all employees into part of the organization’s culture.
 To address DEI efforts, organizations should provide training on a wide variety of topics that include, but are not limited to: